budiman64/php-product-catalog/README.md

 ## 🚀 Live Demo

-You can view the live project deployed on a PHP-supported host here: **[your-live-demo-link.rf.gd]**
+You can view the live project deployed on a PHP-supported host here: **[https://budi-php-product-catalog.infinityfreeapp.com/]**

 _(Remember to replace the link above with your actual live URL.)_